AllonKleinLab/SPRING_dev/README.md

-### A. Installing Python libraries
+### Installing Python libraries

-Prior to running SPRING Viewer locally, you'll need to make sure Python 2.7 and the following Python libraries are installed:
+To run SPRING Viewer locally, make sure Python 2.7 is and the following Python libraries are installed:
 `scikit-learn`
 `numpy`
 `scipy`